rmGuarachi/ThreadRaceUsingJoins/README.md

 There are three obstacles:
 1. Forest: Each racer will search for a map in a forest.
-2. Mountain: There is only one path through the forest (meaning only one racer can go through the path).
+2. Mountain: There is only one path through the mountain (meaning only one racer can go through the path).
 3. River: Each racer has to swim over the river.

 All racers will rest before the race and in between obstacles.